SUPERYACHT DESTINATION GUIDE: MALLORCA

 The Mediterranean yachting season is known to start here in Palma de Mallorca in April/May, and remains active until the end of the season, which is typically marked by the close of the Monaco Yacht Show in late September/early October.

-Mallorca’s climate makes year-round cruising possible.
+Mallorca’s Mediterranean climate makes year-round cruising possible.
 It is largely settled in the summer months - sunny, hot and dry, but with the chance of some unpredictable winds.
 The winter is mild, but does see some unsettled, cloudy weather and winds.

 The average temperature varies across the island, but average summer temperatures are around 26°C (79°F) in Palma, with temperatures as high as 41°C (106°F) having been recorded.
 In August the average sea temperature is 26°C (79°F).
 Average winter temperatures rarely dip below 9°C (48°F) with January typically being the coldest month, but temperatures can occasionally drop to -6°C (21°F).
 October is the wettest month with an average of 70mm of rain.